 | annuarium.va | Pontifical yearbook |

-Pitcairn is the world's least-populated jurisdiction with a ccTLD.
-The island — a British Overseas Territory in the South Pacific, home to roughly 50 descendants of the HMS Bounty mutineers — was assigned .pn and has maintained it as an active, commercially available namespace.
+Pitcairn is the least-populated jurisdiction in the dataset with a ccTLD.
+The island — a British Overseas Territory home to roughly 50 descendants of the HMS Bounty mutineers — was assigned .pn and maintains it as an active, commercially available namespace.
+In the June 2026 snapshot .pn and .va are tied at 1,862 hostnames apiece, a coincidence the original edition did not show (it had .pn just above .va); we read nothing structural into the exact tie.

 Micro-Communities: Small but Real

 The Falkland Islands' .fk namespace is what a micro-community's internet looks like when it is genuine.
-Unlike Pitcairn's speculative .pn, Falkland's entries map to real organizations and real economic activity.
+Its entries map to real organizations and real economic activity, even though — as noted above — only 9.8% returned a live A record in our crawl.

 | Domain | Purpose |